oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 It MUST be tested that the hash algorithm `md5` is not the only one present.

-> Since collision attacks exist for MD5 such value SHOULD be accompanied by a second cryptographically stronger hash.
+> Since collision attacks exist for MD5 such value should be accompanied by a second cryptographically stronger hash.
 This will allow users to double check the results.

 The relevant paths for this test are: